Skills Ontario Competition

 • Be enrolled in a community college or private or vocational school or training delivery agent (i.e. union skilled trades school) that is based in Ontario.
 This includes: skilled trades/technology course, skilled trades apprenticeship course, or pre-apprenticeship.

-• Be enrolled in a post-secondary program of study directly related or similar* to the contest in which they will compete, within the current school year. * If the program is not directly related but similar, this must be disclosed to the Director of Competitions prior to student registration to determine similarity and fairness.
-Skills Compétences Canada will likely be reference for the final decision.
+• Be enrolled in a post-secondary program of study directly related or similar* to the contest in which they will compete, within the current school year. * If the program is not directly related but similar, this must be disclosed to the Director of Competitions prior to student registration to determine similarity and fairnes to being allowed to compete.
+Skills Compétences Canada will likely be referenced for the final decision.

 • Exception: Pin and Medal contest.
 Any student, regardless of their program, may submit a design.